-Chapter 6.
-What you pay for your Part D prescription drugs130 Tells about the three stages of drug coverage (initial coverage stage, coverage gap stage, catastrophic coverage stage) and how these stages affect what you pay for your drugs.
-Explains the five cost-sharing tiers for your Part D drugs and tells what you must pay for a drug in each cost-sharing tier.
-Chapter 7.
-Asking us to pay our share of a bill you have received for covered medical services or drugs Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.
-Chapter 8.
-Your rights and responsibilities151 Explains the rights and responsibilities you have as a member of our plan.
+Tells about the four stages of drug coverage (deductible stage, initial coverage stage, coverage gap stage, catastrophic coverage stage) and how these stages affect what you pay for your drugs.
+Explains the six cost-sharing tiers for your Part D drugs and tells what you must pay for a drug in each cost-sharing tier.

+Explains when and how to send a bill to us when you want to ask us to pay you back for our share of the cost for your covered services or drugs.

+Explains the rights and responsibilities you have as a member of our plan.
 Tells what you can do if you think your rights are not being respected.

-Chapter 9.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)165 Tells you, step-by-step, what to do if you are having problems or concerns as a member of our plan. ■ Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
-This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon.
-Explains how to make complaints about quality of care, waiting times, customer service and other concerns.
-Chapter 10 .
-Ending your membership in the plan207 Explains when and how you can end your membership in the plan.
-Explains situations in which our plan is required to end your membership.
-Chapter 11 .
-Legal notices215 Includes notices about governing law and about nondiscrimination.
-Chapter 12 .
-Definitions of important words222 Explains key terms used in this booklet.
+Tells you, step-by-step, what to do if you are having problems or concerns as a member of our plan.

+- Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
+This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon. - Explains how to make complaints about quality of care, waiting times, customer service and other concerns.

+Explains key terms used in this booklet.